microsoft/azure-spring-boot/azure-spring-boot-starters/azure-keyvault-secrets-spring-boot-starter/README.md

 #### Azure Spring Cloud

-Azure Spring Cloud supports system assigned identity only at present To use it for Azure Spring Cloud apps, add the below properties:
+Azure Spring Cloud supports system assigned identity only at present.
+To use it for Azure Spring Cloud apps, add the below properties:
 ```
 azure.keyvault.enabled=true
 azure.keyvault.uri=put-your-azure-keyvault-uri-here